garethlol/pythonScripts/README.md

 pythonScripts
 =============

-Contains a bunch of trivial python scripts for testing
+Contains a bunch of personal python scripts